-In the Cove, my child reaches out.
-I lean back into the warm circle of Snow as my child falls onto my breast.
+onto my breast.
+W nto my breast.
 We will always be together and Snow will be there for me, his bonsai ballerina.

 3. CLIVE OF INDIA KISSES THE ECHOES

 Clive limped to our fence, as the morning mists cleared, anxiously sipping rum.